leteffe/eftkey/README.md

 - Loop mode: auto-repeat ACCOUNT_VERIFICATION after a successful receipt/approval with a configurable delay.
 - Live logs: streamed via Server-Sent Events from `/logs`.
 - Results log: transaction outcomes are persisted to `.data/transactions.ndjson` (NDJSON).
+- Multi-terminal: choose a Terminal-ID in the GUI to operate on that specific instance.
+- Purchase loop (per terminal): configure amount/currency/delay for automatic PURCHASE retriggering per Terminal-ID.

 ## API endpoints